Clouddevelopmentstudios/Tangram/README.md

 # Tangram

+If you can build a desktop app, you can also build a browser app.
+Tangram is a browser that supports desktop technologies like C++/COM, .NET Winform, and Java SWT.
+You can use both web and desktop technologies to develop brwoser applications.
+Tangram makes your desktop app as easy to install as a website and enjoys the dynamic update feature.

-Tangram is a Chromium-based **Cloud Application Browser**.
+Tangram is based on Chromium.
 We have retained the full functionality of Chromium.

-Support for the development of browser applications using both Web and Desktop technologies.
+Tangram can bring you a hybrid interface similar to the one below.

 ![Capture](Capture.png)